operator-playground-io/WordPress-Helm-Chart-tile/tutorials/access-wordpress-console.md

 ![](_images/console-admin-final.PNG)

-On successful login you will be see the following dashboard:
+On successful login, you should see the dashboard as depicted below.

 ![](_images/dashboard-wordpress.PNG)

-Navigate to the "Plugins" section.You can see all the plugins installed and activated as in below snapshot:
+Step 6: Navigate to the "Plugins" section.

+Here, you will be able to see all the installed and activated plugins.
+See the sample below.

 ![](_images/plugins.PNG)

 ### Create Your First Post

-You can now add a new post using the following steps:
+Once you can access the dashboard, you can now add and publish a new post through the following steps.

-1. Select the “Posts -> Add New” menu option to create a new post.
+Step 1: Select the “Posts -> Add New” menu option to create a new post.

   ![](_images/posts.png)

-2. Add new WordPress post
+Step 2: Add your new WordPress post.

-3. Enter a title and content for the post.
+Step 3: Enter a title and add the content to the post space.

 You can use the formatting tools at the top of the content area to format your post and add hyperlinks or images.

-4. Optionally, choose the format and category for your post.
+Step 4: Choose the format and category for your post.
+(This step is optional)

-5. Publish it immediately using the “Publish” button.
+Step 5: Publish the post to the site using the “Publish” button.

    ![](_images/publish.png)

-And now, when you visit your blog’s front page, you should see your new post.
+After completing the above steps, you should be able to see the new post on the blog ’s page of your site.